Oprah Winfrey accepts Cecil B. DeMille Award with moving and powerful message

 Because ... of course she did.
 She's Oprah.

+"What I know for sure is that speaking your truth is the most powerful tool we all have," she said.
+"And I'm especially proud of and inspired by all the women who have felt strong enough and empowered enough to speak up and share their personal stories.
+Each of us in this room is celebrated because of the stories that we tell, and this year we became the story."

+She continued, "But it's not just a story affecting the entertainment industry.
+It's one that transcends any culture, geography, race, religion, politics or workplace.
+So I want tonight to express gratitude to all the women who have endured years of abuse and assault because they, like my mother, had children to feed and bills to pay and dreams to pursue."

-That was the point Winfrey's friend and "Wrinkle in Time" co-star, Reese Witherspoon, made before the former talk show titan even said a word in a moving message of her own.
+Winfrey's friend and "Wrinkle in Time" co-star, Reese Witherspoon, had a moving message of her own when she introduced the former talk-show titan.

 "There are a lot of people known on a first-name basis, but there's only one person whose name is a verb, an adjective and a feeling, and that is Oprah," the actress said.